 A Life of Uncertainty and Maybes

-We knew we were planning to adopt Cody and Matthew, but after having been in 6 other homes before ours in their 5 years in foster care, staying in a home was a foreign concept.
+We knew we were planning to adopt our boys, but after having been in 6 other homes before ours in their 5 years in foster care, staying in a home was a foreign concept.
 One child hated us and wanted nothing to do with being adopted by us and let us know regularly.
 We were also told persistently that we did things differently than the last foster parents.

 More Than We Bargained For

 One of the most difficult aspects of the years between placement and adoption was coming to terms with getting way more than we bargained for and not knowing whether we could handle it.
 I remember standing in our glassed in front porch facing the social worker and telling her through sobs that I didn’t think we could go through with it.
-What we were told was a developmental delay in the child who hated us was actually a cognitive disability with a quite low IQ that would mean lifelong care.
+What we were told was a developmental delay in one child was actually a cognitive disability that would mean lifelong care.
 I choked out that after a year and a half, I didn’t know if this child would ever be happy with us, but the sibling wanted us to adopt, and they were told by the caseworker before moving in that they were coming to live with us forever, and how could we even dream of breaking that promise after they’d already been through so much.

 Hope on the Horizon